LocasaleLab/Lactate_MFA/README.md

 ### Parameters

--p, --parallel_num:
+`-p, --parallel_num`:

 Number of parallel processes.
 If not provided, it will be selected according to CPU cores.

--t, --test_mode:
+`-t, --test_mode`:

 Whether the code is executed in test mode, which means less sample number and shorter time (several minites).

 ### List of models